left-curve/left-curve/quint/grug_ics23.md

 Types used are similar to the original Rust implementation.
 There are some minor differences, but those will be addressed in detail here.
 We based our types on [`cosmos.ics23.v1.rs`](https://github.com/cosmos/ics23/blob/master/rust/src/cosmos.ics23.v1.rs) file.

-This specification was inspired by [IAVL Quint specification](https://github.com/informalsystems/quint/blob/c9f8ca04afc3f9a69d46f8423b5b99e6cff25a3c/examples/cosmos/ics23/ics23.qnt).
-Original specification was tuned to IAVL, which meant that certain parameters had different values, comparing to JMT.
+This specification was inspired by [an existing ICS23 Quint specification](https://github.com/informalsystems/quint/blob/c9f8ca04afc3f9a69d46f8423b5b99e6cff25a3c/examples/cosmos/ics23/ics23.qnt).
+The original specification was tuned to IAVL, which meant that certain parameters had different values, comparing to JMT.
 Firstly, we opted to create a record Ics23ProofSpecification that will emulate and simplify the following Rust structure:

 ```rust